 In 2011, we launched our first product, Freshdesk.
-As we continued to grow, we launched additional products and capabilities and expanded our go-tomarket function.
+As we continued to grow, we launched additional products and capabilities and expanded our go-to-market function.
 Over time, Freshworks products were discovered and embraced by teams and divisions within larger organizations, and we have become a leading provider of modern SaaS solutions that solve multiple, complex business problems to companies of all sizes around the globe.
 Businesses from more than 120 countries around the world use Freshworks products to delight their customers and employees every day.
-As of June 30, 2021, 13,326 of our customers contributed more than \$5,000 in annual recurring revenue (ARR), as compared to 8,588, 9,187, 9,822, 10,723, 11,570, and 12,332 as of December 31, 2019, March 31, 2020, June 30, 2020, September 30, 2020, December 31, 2020, and March 31, 2021, respectively, demonstrating the broad appeal of our products to customers of all sizes and geographies.
-As of December 31, 2019, March 31, 2020, June 30, 2020, September 30, 2021, customers contributing more than \$5,000 in ARR represented 78%, 79%, 79%, 80%, 82%, 83%, and 84% of total ARR, respectively.
-We believe that the number of customers that contribute more than \$5,000 in ARR is an indicator of our success in attracting and expanding with larger businesses.
-As of June 30, 2021, over 50% of our ARR was from customers with more than 250 employees, and we had 1,164 customers that each contributed \$50,000 or more in ARR.
+As of March 31, 2021, over 50% of our annual recurring revenue (ARR) was from customers with more than 250 employees, and we had 1,006 customers that each contributed \$50,000 or more in ARR.
 We provide products across multiple massive markets in order to address the needs of businesses of all sizes that need to digitally transform to delight their customers and employees.

 Our business model is powered by a strong product-led growth (PLG) motion that helps us serve businesses of all sizes.
 We make it simple and easy for businesses to find our products organically, trial the product to see if it fits the business use case, and quickly onboard users to the product.
 We supplement this PLG, or inbound motion, with an outbound motion to larger organizations and a robust partner ecosystem that helps customers extend our products with incremental capabilities to enable organizations of all sizes to have a superior experience.
 Once users within a business have started to use one of our products, we focus on driving further adoption within that business.
-We believe that the success of our business model is evidenced by our healthy net dollar retention rate of 118% as of June 30, 2021.
+We believe that the success of our business model is evidenced by our healthy net dollar retention rate of 112% as of March 31, 2021.

 Our business has grown rapidly in recent periods as our customer base and operations have scaled.
 Our total revenue was \$172.4 million and \$249.7 million in the years ended December 31, 2019 and 2020, respectively, representing a year-over-year growth rate of 45%.
-Our total revenue was \$110.5 million and \$168.9 million in the six months ended June 30, 2020 and 2021, respectively, representing a year-over-year growth rate of 53%.
-We incurred operating losses of \$29.7 million and \$56.1 million in the years ended December 31, 2019 and 2020, respectively.
-We incurred operating losses of \$52.8 million and \$8.2 million in the six months ended June 30, 2020, respectively.
-We incurred operating losses of \$52.8 million and \$8.2 million in the six months ended June 30, 2020, our net losses were \$57.1 million and \$9.8 million in the six months ended June 30, 2020 and 2021, respectively.
+Our total revenue was \$54.0 million and \$80.6 million in the three months ended March 31, 2020 and 2021, respectively, representing a year-over-year growth rate of 49%.
+We incurred operating losses of \$29.7 million and \$56.1 million in the years ended December 31, 2019 and 2020, respectively, and our net losses were \$31.1 million and \$57.3 million in the years ended December 31, 2019 and 2020, respectively.
+We incurred operating losses of \$48.6 million and \$1.7 million in the three months ended March

+31, 2020 and 2021, respectively, and our net losses were \$53.7 million and \$2.4 million in the three months ended March 31, 2020 and 2021, respectively.
 In the years ended December 31, 2019 and 2020, our net cash (used in) provided by operating activities was (\$8.2) million and \$32.5 million, respectively, and our free cash flow was (\$23.0) million and \$23.5 million, respectively.
-In the six months ended June 30, 2020 and 2021, our net cash provided by operating activities was \$6.3 million and \$8.7 million, respectively, and our free cash flow to its corresponding GAAP measure, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures."
+In the three months ended March 31, 2020 and 2021, our net cash (used in) provided by operating activities was \$0.5 million and \$7.8 million, respectively, and our free cash flow was \$(1.9) million and \$4.8 million, respectively.
+For more information about free cash flow, a non-GAAP financial measure, and for a reconciliation of free cash flow to its corresponding GAAP measure, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures."